bemnlam/KoboCloud/README.md

-# KoboCloud
+# KoboCloud Mod
-A set of scripts to synchronize a kobo reader with popular cloud services.
+A set of scripts to synchronize a kobo reader with popular cloud services, forked from [KoboCloud](https://github.com/fsantini/KoboCloud).

 The following cloud services are supported: